menpo/menpo-playground/README.md

 zip file, and you immediately have access to:

 1. A full isolated Python installation containing the Menpo Project with all its dependencies ready to go
-2. A set of notebooks that you can run immediatly to see how to use Menpo
+2. A set of notebooks that you can run immediately to see how to use Menpo
 3. Two command line tools, `menpofit`, and `menpodetect`, that can be used to locate bounding boxes and landmarks in challenging in-the-wild facial images.

 There is no installation step, you just run executables in the downloaded folder.